vsemionov/fleet/README.md

 To view the periodically generated visualizations on the server's filesystem (not the dashboards), you can either copy them from the server (using `scp`), or mount them to your computer via `sshfs`.

+## Disclaimer
+This is a small hobby project, based on limited publicly available data.
+Please do not take my method, results, and interpretation too seriously.
+I like algorithms and data, but I am not an aviation or travel expert.
+If you see room for correction or improvement, please let me know, for example by opening an issue.